 - Avoid complicated designs.
 Complex tile designs tend to cost more due to the time and expertise needed.

 - Do part of the project yourself.
 You can save a lot of money if you do part of the work on your own.
 Demolition, installing cement boards or waterproofing can be easy to learn.
-If you hire a tile contractor for these tasks, your final cost will be higher.

 - at least 5 years experience